 Furthermore, the famous Isenheim altarpiece by Matthias Grünewald and Nicolas de Haguenau, perhaps the hallmark of the Unterlinden museum, has been relocated and is now prominently displayed in the middle of the church hall of the former Dominican convent.

 Interior views of the new Unterlinden Museum Colmar, photos © Herzog & de Meuron

-The Musée Unterlinden in Colmar, Alsace, is an important museum dedicated to art from the Middle Ages to present day, archeology and decorative arts
+The Musée Unterlinden in Colmar, Alsace, is a museum dedicated to art from the Middle Ages to the present day, archeology and decorative arts

 London | The Switch House and the New Tate Modern 2016